30 Best Chinese Restaurants In Singapore | Eatbook.sg

 Hai Tien Lo is not a halal-certified eatery.

-For Cantonese cuisine with a view, visit 5 ON 25, located in Andaz Hotel Singapore.
-This Chinese restaurant is located on the 25th floor of the hotel, boasting views of the broader Bugis neighbourhood.
+For Cantonese cuisine with a view, visit 5 ON 25, located in Andaz Singapore.
+Located on the 25th floor of the hotel, this Chinese restaurant in Singapore comes with a stunning view of the broader Bugis neighbourhood.
 On the food front, expect familiar Cantonese flavours reinterpreted under the mastery of head chef Lim Hong Lih, whose two decades of experience in kitchens have led to the innovative plates served at 5 ON 25.

 Website